gsvamsikrishna/python-kafka-microservices/README.md

     * portquiz.net:9092

 1. Install Python 3.8+
-   > **Note:** If you are using a Linux distribution, chances are you already have Python 3 pre-installed.
+   > If you are using a Linux distribution, chances are you already have Python 3 pre-installed.
 To see which version of Python 3 you have installed, open a command prompt and run
    ```
     python3 --version
    ```